teoziyiivy/tp/docs/UserGuide.md

 * The `TIME` is in hh:mm.
 * The `DATE` or `TIME` is compulsory for schedules.
 * The `/r` flag at the end is an ***optional*** flag for recurrence, which schedules a weekly *recurring* workout.
-* Workouts can be scheduled to a past date if desired

 Example of usage: